evangelosIlias/notes/README.md

 # Project Title

-A note project with loging and register system to keep your notes
+A note project with a login and register system to keep your notes

-## Description

-Based on PHP is a note project provide

 ## Usage

-Is open project feel free to download and have amendments based on requirements
+Is an open project feel free to download it and make amendments based on the requirements